 What is a landslide hazard map?

-Landslide inventory maps show landslide locations and may show the dimensions and geographical extent of each landslide.
-Because one clue to the location of future landsliding is the distribution of past movement, maps that show the location and size of landslides are helpful in predicting the hazard for an area.
+Landslide inventory maps show landslide locations and might show the dimensions and geographical extent of each landslide.
+One clue to the location of future landsliding is the distribution of past movement, so maps that show the location and size of landslides are helpful in predicting the hazard for an area.

 Examples of landslide inventory maps: